Saint-Germain-en-Laye

 Saint-Germain-en-Laye (/fr/) is a commune in the Yvelines department in the Île-de-France in north-central France.
 It is located in the western suburbs of Paris, 19.1 km from the centre of Paris.

 Inhabitants are called Saint-Germanois or Saint-Germinois.
-With its elegant tree-lined streets it is one of the more affluent suburbs of Paris, combining both high-end leisure spots and exclusive residential neighborhoods (see the Golden Triangle of the Yvelines).
+With its tree-lined streets it is one of the more affluent suburbs of Paris, combining both high-end leisure spots and exclusive residential neighborhoods (see the Golden Triangle of the Yvelines).

 Saint-Germain-en-Laye is a sub-prefecture of the department.
 Because it includes the National Forest of Saint-Germain-en-Laye, it covers approximately 48 km2, making it the largest commune in the Yvelines.
 It occupies a large loop of the Seine.
 Saint-Germain-en-Laye lies at one of the western termini of Line A of the RER.